jleonoras/bedrock-server-oracle/README.md

 # 🟩 Bedrock Server for Oracle Cloud (1GB RAM)

 This setup is optimized to run a lightweight **Minecraft Bedrock Dedicated Server** on an **Oracle Cloud Free Tier VM** with **1GB RAM**.
-It includes swap setup, auto-restart, and clean configuration management.
+It includes swap setup, systemd-based service for auto-start, and clean directory structure.

 ---

 ## 📦 Features

-- ✅ Pre-packaged Bedrock server ZIP
+- ✅ Ready-to-use Bedrock server ZIP.
+  No need to download from Mojang manually — just upload and install.
-- 🌀 Auto-start on system reboot
+- 🔁 Auto-start on reboot with `systemd`.
+  Your server comes back online automatically after a restart.
+- ⚙️ Managed with `systemctl`.
+  Start, stop, or restart cleanly with simple commands — no `screen` needed.

-- 🧠 1GB swap space for stability
+- 🧠 1GB Swap file setup.
+  Helps prevent crashes on 1GB RAM Oracle Cloud VMs.
-- ⚙️ Pre-tuned `server.properties` guidance
+- 🔧 Pre-tuned server.properties
-- 💥 Runs in `screen-based` session for resilience
+  Recommended settings included for best performance and stability.
+- 🧼 Clean folder structure.
+  Separates server files from setup scripts for easy updates.

 ---